0xjarix/etherThousands/README.md

-## Lottery EtherThousands that follows to certain extents the rules of the EuroMillions
+## Lottery EtherThousands that follows the rules of the EuroMillions

 # How is it played?